ocaml/ocaml.org/data/tutorials/wf_01_debugging.md

 # Debugging

-This tutorial presents two techniques for debugging OCaml programs:
+This tutorial presents three techniques for debugging OCaml programs:

 * [Tracing functions calls](#tracing-functions-calls-in-the-toplevel),
   which works in the interactive toplevel.
 * The [OCaml debugger](#the-ocaml-debugger), which allows analysing programs compiled with `ocamlc`.
+* [How to get a back trace for an uncaught exception](#printing-a-back-trace-for-an-uncaught-exception) in an OCaml program

 ## Tracing Functions Calls in the Toplevel